gauravbhaskar080/socialhub/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code for your own purposes.

 ---

-Feel free to replace the placeholders (`yourusername` and `social-media-website`) with your actual GitHub username and repository name.
-Make sure to create a new repository on GitHub and push your local code to that repository.